-For many people, kissing is one of the most enjoyable activities imaginable.
-The act of pressing one’s lips against another person’s can be both thrilling and sensual, and it is a common way to express affection.
+For many people, kissing is one of the most enjoyable activities imaginable with your partner.
+The act of pressing one’s lips against another person’s can be both thrilling and sensual, and it is a common way to express affection, especially if your tongue is involved, due to all of the nerve endings and dopamine hit.
 But what exactly does kissing feel like?

 For some people, kissing is all about the physical sensation.
 They enjoy the feeling of soft lips against their own, and they may also enjoy the slightly salty taste of another person’s skin.

 For others, kissing is more about the emotional connection.
-When they kiss someone they care about, they may feel a deep sense of love and intimacy.
+When they kiss someone they care about, someone they’re in a relationship with, they may feel a deep sense of love and intimacy.
 In some cases, a single kiss can even be enough to make sparks fly.

 So, what does kissing feel like?
 Ultimately, it depends on the person doing the kissing.
 For some, it may be all about the physical pleasure.